cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 		| cloudfoundry	| 47, 55, 58 	|
 		+---------------+---------------+

-1. Delete the existing releases (ex: cloudfoundry)
+1. Delete the existing Releases (ex: cloudfoundry)

 		bosh delete release cloudfoundry

-1. Answer `yes` to the prompt and wait for the deletion to complete
+1. Answer `yes` to the prompt and wait for the deletion to complete.

 ### Create a Release ###